Best Lip Balms For Golfers

 When it comes to protecting your skin from the sun's harmful ultraviolet rays, you should treat your lips with just as much care as you do any other exposed part of your body.
 That means frequently applying a balm that offers a Sun Protection Factor (SPF) of 15 or higher.
 Another must for golfers is a balm that keeps lips from becoming a crusty, cracked mess by the end of a five-hour round.
 In a pinch, any balm is better than none, but selecting one that excludes harmful ingredients also is important.

-After SPF, the health hazards associated with certain ingredients used frequently in lip balms became the second-most important factor in our Editors' Choices.
-The reason it wasn't the No. 1 factor is because any protection from ultraviolet rays (UVA/UVB) is better than none at all.
-But we can't overlook the inclusion of some very nasty things that wind up in many lip balms.
-Perhaps the most common is oxybenzone, which has been shown to cause allergic reactions, disrupt the hormone system, and make it more difficult to have children.
+What are the ingredients you do not want in a lip balm?
+The most common is a chemical called oxybenzone, which has been shown to cause allergic reactions, disrupt the hormone system, and make it more difficult to have children.
 Another chemical to avoid is phenol, which can cause respiratory issues and irritations of the skin.
-Retinal palmitate, or vitamin A palmitate, also finds its way into many lip balms, but it has been linked to cancer, among other awful things.
+Retinal palmitate (vitamin A palmitate) also is used in many lip balms but has been linked to diseases, including cancer.

 The ingredient you want in a lip balm is zinc oxide or titanium dioxide (or a combination of the two).
 These are what shield your lips from the sun's ultraviolet rays.
 Keep in mind that the SPF needs to be at least 15, but anything higher than 50 is nothing more than a marketing gimmick, because the balm will wear off too fast for anything that boasts longer protection to matter.
 Reapplying every three to five holes is important.